cforcomputer/zcamp/README.md

 ### TODO

 - Add additional options for the tts messages.
 Allow the user to enable roaming gang warnings, and high risk system warnings, also potentially nearby roam warnings (example, if a gang kills someone in your region).
+It should warn you of the location of the combat activity and tell you what the composition is of the activity if occurred in the last 3 minutes.
+- Give the "AI" voice a name, like TARA.
-- Add npc losses tab, showing where players died to valuable npcs (if it is triangulatable)
+- Add npc losses tab, showing where players died to valuable npcs (if it is triangulatable) --> within the last 1 hour.
+- Add an option to pin camp systems so you can see their status at the top (linked to the player account, so it remembers)